-What AI Can (and Can't) Do for Your Small Business in 2026
+What AI Can Do for Your Small Business in 2026

 If a task follows a consistent pattern — same inputs, same logic, same output — AI can almost certainly do it faster and cheaper than a human.
 Data entry, document summarization, appointment scheduling, invoice processing, follow-up sequences.
 These are solved problems.
 The technology is reliable, the cost is low, and the ROI is usually obvious within weeks.